scottrsm/com_lisp_utils/README.md

 ### Description
-This repo consists of a number of mini-projects covering a variety of projects.
+This repo consists of a number of mini-projects covering a variety of topics.
-The intent was to use lisp examine a number of topics and create modules that could be reused.
-The code was developed using the S(teel)B(ank)C(ommon)L(isp) lisp compiler and the ASDF package builder system.
+The intent was to use lisp to examine these topics and create modules that could be reused.
+The code was developed using the S(teel)B(ank)C(ommon)L(isp) lisp compiler and the ASDF package builder.

 ### Project Directory List